 - U.S. Official Price for the years 1786 to Present

+The market prices are the average of the daily prices for the year.
 To help understand where the historical data come from, you should read What Was the Price of Gold Then?
 Importance, Measurement, and History (25K PDF).
 The specialist or the serious user will also want to read What was the Price of Gold Then?
 A Data Study (111K PDF).
 This essay considers the five gold-price series one by one and provides a detailed description and evaluation of the existing work on the specific price.

 Please read our